olivierbJAVA/OC-DA_JAVA-P4-ParkIt/README.md

 In order to generate the web site for the project from Maven, go to the folder that contains the pom.xml file and execute the below command.

 `mvn site`

+For generating the Surefire report, please execute the below command.

+`mvn surefire-report:report-only`

 # New features !
 Two new features have recently been added :